CopernicaMarketingSoftware/AMQP-CPP/README.md

 meta fields are interpreted by this library, and also the RabbitMQ ignores most of them, but the AMQP protocol defines them, and they are free for you to use.
-For an extensive list of the fields that are supported, take a look at the MetaData.h header file.
-You should also check the RabbitMQ documentation to find out if a envelope header is interpreted by the RabbitMQ server (at the time of this writing, only the expire time is being used).
+For an extensive list of the fields that are supported, take a look at the MetaData.h header file (MetaData is the base class for Envelope).
+You should also check the RabbitMQ documentation to find out if an envelope header is interpreted by the RabbitMQ server (at the time of this writing, only the expire time is being used).

 The following snippet is copied from the Channel.h header file and lists all available publish() methods.
 As you can see, you can call the publish() method